What To Bring On Your Next Day Hike

 9. Food and Water

 Katie and I were once so unprepared for a hike with our friends that eleven of us shared a friggin’ apple 10 miles in.
 We were young and foolish.
 Analyze your hike and pack high-calorie foods accordingly.
 Apples are Ty’s choice because of their portability, but granola bars and trail mix will never fail.
 As with all pre-packaged food, take care to pack out all wrappers and packaging.
 Double check your resting areas to make sure nothing is left behind.

 I honestly don’t mean to get incredibly safety-oriented in this post, but actually I do.
 It’s easy to get lost in broad daylight, but it’s also easy to ensure you’re prepared if you do stray from the trail.
 Controlled fires help in a few ways: boiling water for purification, signalling, and keeping warm.
 Get yourself some outdoor matches and tuck them safely away.

 Camera.
 A phone is a fine substitute for the occasional shooter and will save you room in your bag (assuming you’re bringing it anyway).

 Company.
 Although I’m a huge fan of riding solo, I’ve not only shared fond memories on the trail with people I love, but I’ve always felt safer.
 You never know what you may encounter, and there’s power in numbers.
-I’m not blessed with a dog, but sometimes I get lucky and Katie brings her pup Finn on our hikes.

 The best part of this list is that you probably already have most items and they won't take up too much space in your pack or weigh you down.
 What else do you pack during your day hikes?
 Any essentials I missed?
 Leave your tips in the comments below!